Consider Federal Financial Aid First

 - You did not or will not complete financial aid to-do list requirements;

-- You have reached the Federal Stafford loan aggregate borrowing limits;
+- You have reached the Federal Direct Loan aggregate borrowing limits;

 - You are a non-degree seeking student or only enrolled in a certificate program;

 - Not meeting UNO's Satisfactory Academic Progress policy

 - You have applied for the maximum amount of all Federal loans available to you (annual limits apply) and there is a difference between the cost of attendance and total financial aid received.